 Social comparison is nothing new, and it’s not social media’s fault.
 Sure, exposure to vast networks of people can increase the opportunities we all have to compare ourselves to others negatively, but shutting down your Facebook account won’t help you stop comparing yourself to others.

 Facebook or not, you’ll still compare yourself to your colleagues, the people at church, or the people down the street.
-I’ve read that limiting your exposure to social media can undoubtedly help reduce negative or sad feelings caused by comparison, so I won’t argue that it can’t help.
+I’ve read that limiting your exposure to social media can certainly help reduce negative or sad feelings caused by comparison, so I won’t argue that it can’t help.

 I’m only suggesting that we need to overcome social comparison as a whole, not just quarantine it as best we can.